LachyStevens/keyboard-institute/README.md

 ### Stakeholders:
 **Dr Mike C. Lee**
+ - Lecturer at the ANU School of Music
+ - Director of the Keyboard Institute
  - Client

- - Director of the Keyboard Institute
+**Dr Alec Hunter**
 - Lecturer at the ANU School of Music

-**Dr Alec Hunter**
 - Client
 - Tutor
-- Lecturer at the ANU School of Music

 **ANU School of Music**

+**End Users**

 ----